ccxt/ccxt/wiki/Manual.md

     - `DDoSProtection`: This exception is thrown whenever Cloudflare or Incapsula rate limiter restrictions are enforced per user or region/location.
 The ccxt library does a case-insensitive search in the response received from the exchange for one of the following keywords:
       - `cloudflare`
       - `incapsula`
     - `RequestTimeout`: The name literally says it all.
-This exception is raised when connection with the exchange fails or data is not fully received in a specified amount of time.
+This exception is raised when the connection with the exchange fails or data is not fully received in a specified amount of time.
 This is controlled by the `timeout` option.
-When you receive this exception you actually don't know if it's request or response part failed (i.e. it might have been accepted by the server).
-Thus it's advised to handle this exception in the following manner:
+When a `RequestTimeout` is raised, the user doesn't know the outcome a a request (whether it was accepted by the exchange server or not).
+Thus it's advised to handle this type of exception in the following manner:
-      - for read-only requests: retry
+      - for fetching requests it is safe to retry the call
-      - for `cancelOrder (id, symbol)` request: retry.
-If you order has been canceled on the first try you'll get `OrderNotFound` exception this time.
-Do not call `fetch*Order(s)` at this stage, it may cause [.orders cache](#orders-cache) to fall out of sync.
+      - for a request to `cancelOrder(id, symbol)` the user is required to retry the same call the second time.
+If the order in question has been canceled on the first try you'll get `OrderNotFound` exception upon the second attempt.
+If instead of a retry a user calls a `fetchOrder()`, `fetchOrders()`, `fetchOpenOrders()` or `fetchClosedOrders()` right away without a retry to call `cancelOrder()`, this may cause the [`.orders` cache](#orders-cache) to fall out of sync.
-      - for `createOrder ()` requests: refresh state with `fetchOpenOrders` to check if you order has been created.
+      - if a request to `createOrder()` fails with a `RequestTimeout` the user should update the `.orders` cache with a call to `fetchOrder()`, `fetchOrders()`, `fetchOpenOrders()`, `fetchClosedOrders()` to check if the request to place the order has succeded (the order was placed) or failed completely.
+Note that the order could fail to reach the exchange or could have been rejected or filled and closed by the time of the second check.
     - `ExchangeNotAvailable`: The ccxt library throws this error if it detects any of the following keywords in response:
       - `offline`
       - `unavailable`